 Educators are required to clean the children's equipment and toys on a regular basis, and on a daily basis in rooms with younger children, in order to minimise cross contamination and the spread of illnesses.
 Educators will wash a toy immediately if it has been sneezed on, mouthed, and/or soiled or if it has been discarded after play by a child who has been unwell.
-The Service will have washable toys for younger children.
-Toys and equipment must be cleaned more often in the event of an infectious disease or virus being present in the service or community- (COVID-19).
+Toys and equipment must be cleaned more often in the event of an infectious disease or virus being present in the service or community.

 Refer to the following toy cleaning schedule for toys on display in the children's rooms.
-Educators will be required to keep a toy cleaning register, documenting when toys and equipment have been cleaned.